 If you’re wanting to experience a festival during your Puerto Rico vacation, then be sure to check out two of Puerto Rico’s biggest festivals – Carnival in Ponce (Carnaval Ponceño) and San Sebastian Street Festival in Old San Juan.

-Ponce Carnival is celebrated the last week of February in southern Puerto Rican city of Ponce.
-Every day, you can expect loud and colorful parades and massive street parities.
+Ponce Carnival is celebrated the last week of February in the southern Puerto Rican city of Ponce.
+Every day, you can expect loud and colorful parades and massive street parties.

 San Sebastian Street Festival is a party that starts in the day and doesn’t stop.
 Both festivals are basically the Caribbean Mardi Gras aka a great time!

 Puerto Rico has loads of festivals throughout the year so be sure to check what’s going on while you’re there.
 You may never know what celebration awaits you.

 First discovered by Christopher Columbus in 1493, Puerto Rico soon became an important military outpost for the Spanish in the Caribbean.

 With the Spanish colonizing the island, soon with it came slavery.
 Africans and the native Taíno and Carib Indians all contributed to the cultural influences that shaped modern-day Puerto Rico.